ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 - they useful when dealting with large dataset or infinite sequences
 - Gererators remeber their state between yield

+- Definition: Special type of function that uses yield instead of return to produce values one at a time.
+- They are iterators that generate values on the fly, saving memory (lazy evaluation).
+Useful for working with large datasets, streams, or infinite sequences.
 ---

 - decorator: modify a function without modifying the code